bijitbiswas/AutomationProject-Appium-TestNG/README.md

    - Fill in capability JSON blobs with the correct device identifiers, platform versions, app references, and credentials for your target environment.
    - Adjust `WaitTime` or any optional capability flags as needed.
 4. (Optional) Place additional app binaries under `apps/` and reference them in the capability JSON.
-5. If you plan to upload media to LambdaTest during tests, populate the `filePaths` array in your test class (extends `BaseTest`) with the files you want to send.
+5. If you plan to upload media to LambdaTest or BrowserStack during tests, populate the `filePaths` array in your test class (extends `BaseTest`) with the files you want to send.

 ## Running Tests
 Run everything from the project root.